Part 5 of 5 of the "What Can Americans Teach Europeans" series

 Conclusion of the five-part series on What Americans Can Teach Europeans

-Europeans have much to teach Americans, which is why I’ve written a 640-page book which captures the lessons from Eastern Europe.
-This little Appendix to the book, however, is for Europeans, so they can learn a bit more about America and have a more realistic perspective of the United States.
+Europeans have much to teach Americans, which is why I’ve written a 740-page book which captures the lessons from Eastern Europe.
+However, this article series is for Europeans, so they can learn a bit more about America and have a more realistic perspective of the United States.

 Lastly, do Americans have five criticisms about Europeans too?
 No. Just one.
 We wish Europeans would catch up to the rest of the world cultures by being a bit more open, warm, friendly, and smiling.
 Have a nice day!